mfaani/mfaani/content/posts/devtools/Optimizing App Size/How Does The Linker Help Reduce app Size/index.md

 !["images/Static Linking"](static-linking-example.png)

 `extern` means that the function is coming from an external file.
-Without the individual file won't compile.
+Without it the individual file won't compile.

 ### File Structure
 - In main.c, there's a function called "main" that calls a function "foo".